Small Electrical Jobs: Do Electricians Do Small Jobs in Adelaide?

 Do Electricians Charge More for Small Jobs?

-This is where customers worry they'll get ripped off—and honestly, some dodgy operators do inflate prices for small jobs.
+This is where customers worry they'll get ripped off — and honestly, some dodgy operators do inflate prices for small jobs.

-Here's how ethical electricians price small jobs:
+Here's how ethical electricians handle small jobs:

-When Call-Out Fees Are Waived:
+When Call-Out Fees Get Waived:

-Many electricians (including us) will waive the call-out fee if:- You book multiple small jobs at once
+- You book multiple small jobs at once

-- The total job value exceeds a certain amount (e.g., $300+)
+- The total job value is significant enough

 - You're a repeat customer